MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 In this exercise, you will set up one of your users with a Calling Plan Trial.
 You will need to start the trial, order a phone number from Microsoft as your provider and enable your user to use this phone number when making outgoing calls.

+> [!NOTE]
-**Note:** The availability of Calling Plans varies based on different countries and regions.
-Please go to the link below to check the availability of your location.
-The following instruction is based on the location of the United States.
+> Calling Plan availability varies by country and region.
+Check the link below to verify availability for your location.
+These instructions are based on the United States.

 [https://docs.microsoft.com/en-us/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans](https://docs.microsoft.com/en-us/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans)